radianttap/EFI-ASRock-Z490-ITX-TB3/README.md

 ### What’s not working

-- Thunderbolt 3
+- Sidecar

-It’s not working as USB-C as well, thus it could be that the damn thing is broken on my motherboard.
+- Thunderbolt 3.
+The damn port is not working as USB-C as well thus it could be that is broken on my motherboard.
 Will investigate when I get to it.

 ## Notes